-- 1. Make sure the inlet thru-hull is open. - 2.
-Turn the product sample valve to the SAMPLE position. - 3.
-Turn yellow service valve on feed pump module A to RUN. - 4.
-Start the feed pump (metal toggle switch on feed pump module to ON) and check for flow by inspecting the brine discharge or checking for pressure on your analogue gauge.
-If there is no flow open the pressure relief valve on the Clark Pump and bleed the air out of the feed pumps by running them one at a time. - 5.
-Close the pressure relief valve.
-After 5 minutes check the product water with your hand held salinity tester.
+- 2. Turn the product sample valve to the SAMPLE position. - 3.
+Turn the yellow service valve on the feed pump module to RUN. - 4.
+Start the feed pump (switch the metal toggle switch on the feed pump module to ON) and check for flow by inspecting the brine discharge and checking for pressure on your analogue gauge.
+If there is no flow open the pressure relief valve on the Clark Pump to prime the system and bleed the air out of the feed pump. - 5.
+After 5 minutes check the product water with your handheld salinity tester.
 When it is below 750 PPM, divert the product into your tank by rotating the product sample valve handle 90 degrees. - 6.
-Run the system until you have filled your tank or made enough to meet your requirements.
+Run the system until you have filled your tank or have made enough to meet your requirements.